spyder-ide/spyder-docs/CONTRIBUTING.md

 ### Install the required Pre-Commit hooks

 This repository uses [Pre-Commit](https://pre-commit.com/) to install, configure and update a suite of pre-commit hooks that check for common problems and issues, and fix many of them automatically.
-You'll need to install the pre-commit hooks before committing any changes, as they both auto-generate/update specific files and run a comprehensive series of checks to help you find likely errors and enforce the project's code quality guidelines and style guide; they are also run in CI, and will fail the build if any don't pass or modify any files.
+You'll need to install the pre-commit hooks before committing any changes, as they both auto-generate/update specific files and run a comprehensive series of checks to help you find likely errors and enforce the project's code quality guidelines and style guide.
+They are also run on all pull requests, and will need to pass before your changes can be merged.
-Pre-commit itself is installed with the above command, and the hooks should be enabled by running the following from the root of this repo:
+Pre-commit itself is installed with the [above commands](#install-dependencies), and its hooks should be enabled by running the following from the root of this repo:

 ```shell
 pre-commit install --hook-type pre-commit --hook-type commit-msg